docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 The major problem with exposing DMS to the outside world in Kubernetes is to [preserve the real client IP][Kubernetes-service-source-ip].
 The real client IP is required by DMS for performing IP-based DNS and spam checks.

-=== "Load-Balancer + Public IP"
+=== "Configure IP Manually"

     ???+ abstract "Advantages / Disadvantages"

         - [x] Simple
         - [ ] Requires the node to have a dedicated, publicly routable IP address
         - [ ] Limited to a single node (_associated to the dedicated IP address_)
-        - [ ] Requires configuring a load balancer

-    **General**
+        - [ ] Your deployment requires an explicit IP in your configuration (_or an entire Load Balancer_).

     !!! info

         This approach only works when:

-        1. You can dedicate a **publicly routable IP** address to the DMS configured `Service` (_e.g. with a load balancer like [MetalLB][metallb-web]_).
+        1. You can dedicate a **publicly routable IP** address for the DMS configured `Service`.
-        2. The IP must be dedicated to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).
+        2. A dedicated IP is required to allow your mail server to have matching `A` and `PTR` records (_which other mail servers will use to verify trust when they receive mail sent from your DMS instance_).

-    In this setup, you configure a load balancer to give the DMS configured `Service` a dedicated, publicly routable IP address.

     **Example**

+    === "Load-Balancer"

-    The setup differs depending on the load balancer you use; we provide an example for [MetalLb][metallb-web]:
+    The config differs depending on your choice of load balancer.
+This example uses [MetalLB][metallb-web].

     ```yaml
     ---